Category Archives

 • A lot of people are saying = I’m making this up.

-• She can’t be trusted = You’d be a fool to trust me.
+• She can’t be trusted = You’d be a fool to trust ME.

 • How has he not been indicted by now? = I’m quite sure I’ve committed several high crimes or misdemeanors — just in the last 3 days.